Devon-White/SWML-python/README.md

 ## Getting Started
 To generate SWML with the SDK, you'll first create an instance of SWMLResponse.
 This object represents an entire SWML response.

-Within a response, you can create one or more "sections".
+Within a response, you can create one or more **"sections"**.
 Each section is a collection of instructions that are executed in when called.
 You create a section using the add_section method and give it a name:

 ```python